NewDawn0/Paintball/README.md

 # Paintball
 ## Adds Stuff like paintballto Minecraft

+Remove the IdleParticles Folder its useless and for some reason I can't delete it

 The project was originally designed to just add paintball, but it now adds more stuff
 - Paintball: Adds Paintball to Minecraft
 - Killhammer: Adds 2 items that kills players on hit (target needs to be in gamemode survival or adventure)